-Table 5: Funds Mobilised by PFIP -II13
+Table 5: Funds Mobilised by PFIP -II14

-Expenses against that have two broad components -a) Indirect costs which refer to staff costs (both professional and admin staff), technical assistance provided by PFIP staff, media, travel and miscellaneous expenses and b) Grants to institutions and Technical Assistance providers.
-Total indirect costs of PFIP-II, till March 2019 amounted to \$12.05 million or 34% of the funds mobilised.
-However, this cannot be fully accounted for as purely the administration cost since the TA provided by PFIP staff is also part of the head

-"Payroll/Technical Support", which accounts for 68% of the total indirect costs.
-PFIP Phase II does not maintain separate accounts for TA provided by PFIP staff but it was submitted that 70% of

-"Payroll/Technical Support" is accounted for by TA.
-The country-wise split of various categories of indirect costs is given in Annex 9.
+Expenses against that have three broad components -a) Grants to institutions and Technical Assistance providers b) GMS paid to UN HQ and c) "Other costs" which include payroll/TA by PFIP staff, admin, media, travel and miscellaneous.
+Total of b) and C), till March 2019 amounted to \$12.05 million".
+However, this cannot be fully accounted for as purely the administration cost since the TA provided by PFIP staff is also part of the head "Payroll/Technical Support", which accounts for 75.78% of the total Other costs.
+PFIP Phase II does not maintain separate accounts for TA provided by PFIP staff but it was submitted that 70% of "Payroll/Technical Support" is accounted for by TA.
+The country-wise split of various categories of Other costs is given in Annex 9.